jrrdnx/craft-helpdesk-support/README.md

         composer require jrrdnx/helpdesk-support

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Helpdesk Support.
+3. In the Control Panel, go to Settings → Plugins and click the "Install" button for Helpdesk Support.

 ## Helpdesk Support Overview